 written by Phil Judd and Tim Finn, from Mental Notes, 1975

 Several songs on Split Enz’s debut Mental Notes were inspired by English author Mervyn Peake, including ‘Spellbound’.
-There are two available versions – a 1974 version featured on The Beginning of the Enz has a Tim Finn lead vocal, while Mental Notes has Judd’s bleating voice.
+There are two available versions – the 1974 version on The Beginning of the Enz has a Tim Finn lead vocal, while Mental Notes features Judd’s bleating voice.
 It utilises the distinctive rhythm guitar Maori strum, which Neil Finn would later use for Crowded House’s ‘Don’t Dream It’s Over’.

 Chances are, it’s not that far to go